Welcome Discount for Every New Teacher

 10 Must Visit Famous Buildings in London

 A list for the famous buildings in London could go on forever!
-We have selected our favourite top 10 for inspirational school visits in London.
+We have selected our favourite top 10 for inspirational school visits to London.

 1. Houses of Parliament is the home of British Politics and officially called the Palace of Westminster.
 It was originally a royal palace in the 11th century, since the 13th Century it was the Parliament of England and then re-built during the Victorian era after a fire.
 Students can go on a guided visit to see The Queen's Robing Room, the Royal Gallery, The Prince's Chamber, the Chamber of the House of Lords, the Central Lobby, House of Commons, Member's Lobby, Division Lobby, St Stephens Hall and Westminster Hall.
 Visitors can observe Prime Minister’s Question Time on Wednesdays at 3pm.
 Tickets must be obtained in advance through your local MP.